stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

 1. `signal_resource_scaling_consistency`

    * Definition: a nonnegative signal proportional to `I_scaling` for scenarios where multiple resource levels are available.
-   * Purpose: penalize internal representations that imply scaling exponents inconsistent with known limits when the context assumes those limits.
+   * Purpose: penalize internal representations that imply scaling exponents inconsistent with known limits when the context assumes those limits and the encoding declares them in force.

 2. `signal_qfi_vs_error_gap`

-   * Definition: a signal constructed from the gap between the Cramer Rao type bound implied by `QFI(m)` and the actual error `error(m)`.
+   * Definition: a signal constructed from the gap between the Cramer Rao type bound implied by `QFI(m)` and the actual error `error(m)`, under the fixed encoding.
    * Purpose: discourage reasoning patterns that rely on unattainable precision for a given `QFI`.

 3. `signal_limit_tension_score`

    * Definition: directly equal to `Tension_Q35(m)` for states associated with problem Q035.
-   * Purpose: provide a scalar consistency indicator that can be minimized when the system is instructed to respect known metrology limits.
+   * Purpose: provide a scalar consistency indicator that can be minimized when the system is instructed to respect known metrology limits in a given scenario.

 4. `signal_protocol_classification_stability`

-   * Definition: a measure of how stable the classification of protocols (for example “within limits” vs “suspicious”) remains under small variations in problem statements or resource descriptions.
+   * Definition: a measure of how stable the classification of protocols, for example “within limits” versus “suspicious”, remains under small variations in problem statements or resource descriptions that do not change the underlying scenario.
    * Purpose: encourage robustness in limit based judgments.

 ### 7.2 Architectural patterns